Instant Loading Pages with Speculation Rules

 The Speculation Rules API supports two primary forms of speculative loading: prefetching and prerendering.
 Although both techniques can result in faster page loads, they differ in their complexity and resource consumption.

-- User's device capabilities: Prerendering might not be the best choice if a high percentage of visitors visits on devices with limited memory
+- User's device capabilities: Prerendering might not be the best choice if a high percentage of visitors visits on devices with limited memory.

 - Prerender or prefetch rule specificity.
-'Some links are more likely to be clicked and some pages are more likely to convert' Those pages are perfect candidates for a prerender rule.
+Some links are more likely to be clicked and some pages are more likely to convert.
+Those pages are perfect candidates for a prerender rule.
 Other pages might be more suited to prefetch.

-Setting the right 'Eagerness' - the balancing act
+Setting the right eagerness

 Which eagerness setting to use depends on your site.
 For a very simple static site, speculating more eagerly may have little cost and be beneficial for users.
 Sites with more complex architectures and heavier page payloads may prefer to reduce waste by speculating less often until you get more positive signal of intent from users to limit waste.